 What is a standard drink?

 In Ireland a standard drink has about 10 grams of pure alcohol in it.
-In the UK a standard drink, also called a unit of alcohol, has about 8 grams of pure alcohol.
 Learn more about standard drinks here.

 What is the weekly low risk limit for alcohol consumption?